spack/spack/lib/spack/docs/packaging_guide.rst

              c++: /usr/bin/x86_64-linux-gnu-g++-9
              fortran: /usr/bin/x86_64-linux-gnu-gfortran-9

-This permits, for instance, to keep track of executables that would be named differently if built by Spack (e.g. ``x86_64-linux-gnu-gcc-9`` instead of just ``gcc``).
+This allows us, for instance, to keep track of executables that would be named differently if built by Spack (e.g. ``x86_64-linux-gnu-gcc-9`` instead of just ``gcc``).